Floorp-Projects/Floorp/devtools/docs/tools/memory-panel.md

    new data with the `HeapAnalysesClient`.

-Unlike other tools (such as the JavaScript debugger), the memory tool makes very little use of the Remote Debugger Server and the actors that reside in it.
+Unlike other tools (such as the JavaScript debugger), the memory tool makes very little use of the Remote DevTools Server and the actors that reside in it.
 Use of the [`MemoryActor`](devtools/server/actors/memory.js) is limited to toggling allocation stack recording on and off, and transferring heap snapshots from the debuggee (which is on the server) to the `HeapAnalysesWorker` (which is on the